 - is already used in production by several leading companies.

 Brandon had previous experience with Asgard (the Spinnaker precursor from Netflix) making Spinnaker the natural choice of a single deployment solution within the company.

 One of the biggest advantages of Spinnaker is the ability to consolidate all existing practices into one single tool.
-All the features (blue/green deployments and canaries) that Lookout wanted were already offered by Armory Spinnaker with zero extra development.
+All the features (blue/green deployments and canaries) that Lookout wanted were already offered by Armory's Platform with zero extra development.

 “We used Spinnaker to replace 5 fragmented deployment methods.”